 Instructions

 - Heat oil in a soup pot or Dutch oven over medium heat.
-Add onion, ½ tsp salt, and a grind of pepper and sauté for 5 minutes, or until softened.
+Add onion, ½ tsp salt, and a few grinds of pepper and sauté, stirring often, for about 8 minutes, or until you've got some good browning happening.
 Add garlic and cook for another minute.

-- Add carrots, broccoli, cauliflower, and potato and sauté for another 3-5 minutes.
-Add flour and stir well to combine.
+- Add carrots, broccoli, cauliflower, and potato and cook for another 5 minutes.
+Add flour and stir well until it disappears.

 Holly says